anthony-kakatera/djikstar/Readme.md

 #### Windows
 - Most Unix-based systems come with PIP pre-installed.
 You can check if PIP is available by running:

-### 2. Install NetworkX
+### 2. Run the Script
-- Once you have PIP installed, you can use it to install NetworkX, a popular Python library for working with networks and graphs:
+- Now that you have PIP installed, you can run the project script as follows:
 - Run the following command:

-  pip install networkx

-### 3. Run the Script
-- Now that you have PIP and NetworkX installed, you can run the project script as follows:
-- Run the following command:

   python districts_graph_ins.py

+- To test the app submit the source and destination to the method below as parameters.

+    ##### test parameters
+    Source = Mchinji and Destination = Nkhotakota

+    shortest_path = districts_instance.shortest_path_between('Mchinji', 'Nkhotakota')